MORE THAN 50 YEARS OF COMBINED LEGAL EXPERIENCE IN WASHINGTON, D.C.

 If you want to change providers, you can request a transfer from L&I.

 You also can seek treatment from more than one doctor.
-This has to be approved by L&I, or a self-insured employer if you’re among the one-third of Washington residents whose employers self-insure.
+This has to be approved by L&I or a self-insured employer if you’re among the one-third of Washington residents whose employers are self-insured.